cometaj2/huckle/README.rst

 APIs become readily consumable anywhere, and can be experimented with quickly by developers.

-The standard hypermedia API CLI pattern is also work in progress by the author and a few candidates are being looked at:
+The standard hypermedia API CLI pattern definition is a work in progress by the author.
+A few candidates are being considered:

     - Media-type specific structure
     - Microformat (http://microformats.org/)
     - ALPS (http://alps.io/)

-The current implementation leverage hal+json with a specific json structure but ALPS seems the most likely candidate to help foster cross media-type support.
+The current implementation leverage hal+json with a specific json structure, but ALPS seems the most likely candidate to help enable widespread cross media-type support.

 Usage
 -----